fair-fashion and PR from fashionistas and lobbyists

 - often intended for the opposite purpose of creating UK employment

 Before EFF was founded, advice & training are acknowledged from The East London Small Business Centre, The Portobello Business Centre, The Creative Industry Development Association (CIDA), and London Apparel Resource Centre as well as a subsidised fashion business consultant, David Jones.
 The landlord at 35-47 Bethnal Green Road E1 6LA is a charitable trust set-up by the London Development Agency.
-It isn't clear which of these services were cheaper to use because they were public funded, but presumably most were - for example the landlord is thanked for use of lecture space and has been known to give cheap rent to charities.
-Use of the cutting machines at London Apparel Resource Centre were particularly useful for samples.
-At the same time Tamsin Lejeune was working with a five year EU and Dfid-funded project "Fashioning an Ethical Industry" paid to Labour Behind the Label.
+It isn't clear which of these services were cheaper to use because they were publicly funded, but presumably most were - for example the landlord is thanked for use of lecture space and has been known to give cheap rent to charities.
+Use of the cutting machines at London Apparel Resource Centre was particularly useful for samples.
+At the same time, Tamsin Lejeune was working with a five year EU and Dfid-funded project "Fashioning an Ethical Industry" paid to Labour Behind the Label.

 A new group, this time an internet forum, called Ethical Fashion Forum, brought huge publicity to the ethical fashion buzzwords in September 2005, six months after their web site was first put online, working with the Futerra PR agency that did a lot of government work, the Crafts Council, the British Council, the British Broadcasting Corporation's Ethical Threads Magazine, BBC support to a Northern Ireland Exam board, the British Fashion Council's London Fashion Week, the Victoria and Albert Museum, and international organisations The Commonwealth Foundation and The International Trade Commission.

-Each organisation has a public relations contact and probably full time public relations staff.
+Each organisation has a public relations contact and probably full-time public relations staff.
 London Fashion Week is entirely a public relations event, so a great deal of public money was spent promoting Ethical Fashion Forum to fame so quickly that nobody reported on their fake backgrounds like the "Juste" muslin dress business, their fake claim to be an industry body, and their ignorance of any advantages to a welfare state in poverty reduction.
 This seems to have been the intention.
-UK Aid paid for a ISUU publication with an implausible story that Tamsin Lejeune had set-up an "industry body" after a running a successful dress import business called Juste while another EFF director had run another clothing company.
-The publication was most likely offered as coursework material for the new development courses subsidised by the Department for International Development in African and Asian universities, under a scheme called Delphe that was managed by the British Council.
+UK Aid paid for an ISUU publication with an implausible story that Tamsin Lejeune had set-up an "industry body" after running a successful dress import business called Juste while another EFF director had run another clothing company.
+The publication was most likely offered as coursework material for the new development courses subsidised by the Department for International Development in African and Asian universities, under a scheme called Delphi that was managed by the British Council.